wezm/wezm.net/v2/content/about.md

 community and curate [Read Rust], a website that collects interesting posts from the Rust community.

-I work at [YesLogic] on the [Prince] HTML to PDF converter.
-Prince is a very interesting product to work on as it is essentially a web-browser that outputs well typeset PDFs.
-It is largely implemented in the [Mercury] logic programming language, with portions now in [Rust] as well.

 I am fine with either he/him or they/them pronouns.

 [Alpine Linux]: https://alpinelinux.org/